Advice for residents and businesses

 The Royal Borough of Greenwich has a diverse population, around 15,000 of whom come from EU countries.

 While there is a lot of uncertainty around Brexit, until we do leave then the rights of non-UK EU citizens and their family members to live and work in the UK remain the same.

 We are working with a number of partners, including the NHS and emergency services, to ensure that the rights of our EU citizens and businesses are protected and to minimise the impact of a possible no-deal Brexit.

 At present, non-UK EU citizens can live, work and access services, healthcare and benefits.
-As we approach Brexit, they will have to apply for new residence status, under the EU Settlement Scheme, which confirms that they live in the UK and have the right to do so.
+As we approach Brexit, they will have to apply for new residence status, under the EU settlement scheme, which confirms that they live in the UK and have the right to do so.
 The scheme will allow them to apply to continue living in the UK after 30 June 2021.
 There will be no change to current rights under EU law until the end of the planned implementation period on 31 December 2020.

 What it means: